- Faculty & Staff

 Degree Project Options

 As students enter the Advanced Research Seminar, they will have finalized their choice of a degree project that best suits their career plans and use the seminar as a research workshop to prepare for the project selected.
-Starting in the 2013-2014 academic year, all degree projects are three (3) credit hours, taken as ENGL 696, Degree Project Completion.
+All degree projects are three (3) credit hours, taken as ENED 696, Degree Project Completion.
 Options include: